This page supplies our most recent

 support us to help meet our current needs.

-running again, but I still need to correct a stubborn oil pan leak
+running again, but I still need to correct a stubborn oil pan leak and a

-revised) We need to sell our old bus or recondition it.
-We must
+We need to sell our old bus or recondition it.
+We must constantly watch the

 (I now plan to fully restore this bus or sell it and replace it with the

 money I hope to get for its sell and the sell of our car after I have gotten

 it back in good shape.
 We need to get $6500.00 to $7,000.00 (US$) from

 selling them both.
 Earlier in May of this year, we received a gracious gift